pfsense/pfsense/README.md

 Once saved, you can start the machine.
 Virtualbox will ask you to configure a bootable medium.
 Use the latest available .iso, follow the standard installation steps and set up the configuration as described in the Qemu instructions.

+When finished, don't forget to remove the installation disk from your machine.
+Otherwise, it'll keep booting the installer instead of your installation.

 ## Post install tasks

 Disable the dhcp server (on the LAN interface) of your pfSense install and you're good to go.
 Start the ssh-daemon, login and setup public-key authentication (for the root user).
 Execute `pkg install rsync` and create a script to upload your changes from your development environment to your pfSense install: